 Becoming a child of GOD therefore must evidently have something to do with being a convert.
 We do not become children of GOD by simply declaring Yeshua as our Lord.
 Rather, we become children of GOD by making Him our Lord, and then demonstrating His lordship by our subsequent actions.

-Children of GOD are evidently therefore adopted and not children by birth.
+Children of GOD are therefore adopted and not children by some spiritual birth.
 No doubt GOD calls many to be HIS sons and daughters, but not all are found worthy.
 Only a portion of those who were called prove themselves ready to be adopted as HIS children.